 This control ensures that no luma video data will go below a programmable level.
 This prevents any synchronization problems due to luma signals going below the blanking level.
 Available limit levels are -1.5 IRE, -6 IRE, -11 IRE.
-Note that this facility is only available in $4\times$ Oversampling mode (MR16 = 1).
-When the device is operated in $2\times$ Oversampling mode (MR16 = 0) or RGB output without RGB sync are selected, the minimum luma level is set in Timing Register 0, TR06 (Min Luma Control).
+Note that this facility is only available in 4× Oversampling mode (MR16 = 1).
+When the device is operated in 2× Oversampling mode (MR16 = 0), or RGB output without RGB sync is selected, the minimum luma level is set in Timing Register 0, TR06 (Min Luma Control).

-Black Burst Y DAC (MR92)
+Black Burst Y-DAC (MR92)

 It is possible to output a Black Burst signal from the DAC which is selected to be the Luma DAC (MR22, MR21, MR20).
+When this control is set to enabled, MR92 is set to 1.
 This signal can be useful for locking two video sources together using professional video equipment.
-See also Black Burst Output section.
+See also the Black Burst Output section.

-Black Burst Luma (MR93)
+Black Burst Luma-DAC (MR93)

 It is possible to output a Black Burst signal from the DAC which is selected to be the Y-DAC (MR22, MR21, MR20).
+When this control is set to enabled, MR93 set to 1.
 This signal can be useful for locking two video sources together using professional video equipment.
-See also Black Burst Output section.
+See also the Black Burst Output section.

-Figure 65.
+Figure 64.
 Black Burst Signals for PAL and NTSC Standards